 Our district is attacking the achievement gap by phasing in a Teaching Black Male Learners program.
 In June 2013, a week before school ended, about 60 students, along with parents and educators, took a study trip to the University of Puget Sound.
 For most of the students, the trip marked their first visit to a college campus.
 View photo gallery.

 Igniting student mentors to make a difference

-In conjunction with non-profit organization n, Mount Tahoma High School has begun an innovative, student-led mentoring program intended to help freshmen students excel during their first year of high school.
+In conjunction with non-profit organization Ignite Nation, Mount Tahoma High School has begun an innovative, student-led mentoring program intended to help freshmen students excel during their first year of high school.
 See images of students learning to be mentors during a unique summer training event.
+View photo gallery.

 Lincoln Tree Farm

-First Creek MS students spend a week learning about the outdoors, including a visit to a horse ranch where many of them see a horse close-up for the first time.
+First Creek Middle School students spend a week learning about the outdoors, including a visit to a horse ranch where many of them see a horse close-up for the first time.
+View photo gallery.

 TEACH 253: Building our future